cedar-ave/Jive-tiles/README.md

 # Jive-tiles

-This tile is a modification of the `ask-a-question` tile available here: [https://github.com/mdsol/jive](https://github.com/mdsol/jive).
+This Jive-n/Jive-x tile is a modification of the `ask-a-question` tile available here: [https://github.com/mdsol/jive](https://github.com/mdsol/jive).

 Our users wanted to ability to see what ideas had already been submitted before submitting a new one.
-This tile provides a search field that displays a list of existing feature requests matching a keyword, including the status (Open for Voting, etc.), author, and data submitted.
+This tile provides a search field that displays a list of existing ideas matching a keyword, including the status (Open for Voting, etc.), votes and voting, author, and date submitted.
 (This can be modified.
 See below.)
-A button at the bottom of the list of results opens a new feature request form.
+A button at the bottom of the list of results opens a new idea form.
 The number of search results to show and which spaces to search are configurable when installing the tile.

 ## Prerequisites
 - Jive SDK